-Legislative solutions currently under consideration in 2016:
+Legislative solutions under consideration in the current 2017 Legislative session:

 HB 5427, AN ACT CONCERNING THE SHARED CLEAN ENERGY FACILITY PILOT PROGRAM: Shared solar is not yet in working order after the 2016 legislative session.
 Changes needed to be made to 5427 to require utility companies to buy generated power for the "life of the facility," as recommended by the CT Academy of Science and Engineering.
 Passage of the changes would also have removed the limit of 6 megawatts (too small).
 More importantly, there was and is no need for a pilot project at all!
 Shared solar is working in a dozen states already.
 Anything but full roll-out is mere delay by reluctant utilities.
 CCAG opposed this bill without proposed changes.